-Figure 60 - Large coastal lots to the east of the Hopkins River mouth with many sites elevated and optimum sandy loam soil textures; some with
+Figure 60 - Large coastal lots to the east of the Hopkins River mouth with many sites elevated and optimum sandy loam soil textures; some with permits, some not.

 In the most part, distance to groundwater is not a constraining thus reducing restrictive OWS mitigatory measures required.